 Thinking of ourselves as belonging to the world as a whole helps nurture respect for life, wherever it exists.
 Being aware of how our actions have consequences beyond ourselves encourages us to think critically about what is fair and just.

 What kind of world do we want to live in?
 How can we help create that world?
 These are the questions that global citizens ponder – questions that the Syracuse London Program helps students consider.
 Our Symposium Series invites our wider community to join students in reflecting on key issues for “People & Planet”.
 The Syracuse London Internship Program builds students’ professional skills while examining corporate social responsibility and changemaking in the global workplace.
 Our Ambassadorial Exchange Program with Lockerbie addresses meaningful responses to global terrorism and celebrates the Syracuse-Scotland connection.
 Our Discover UK series takes students on day and overnight field trips to visit new places as ethical, informed tourists.
-A Town Hall series involves student-led conversations about topics such as gender equity, anti-racism, and environmental justice, while Wellbeing Wednesday activities invest in our personal and collective, physical and mental health.
+A Town Hall series involves student-led conversations about topics such as gender equity, anti-racism, and environmental justice, while regular wellbeing activities invest in our personal and collective, physical and mental health.